 Which cats are affected?

-Cats must inherit the tendency to react to catnip, not all felines do.
+Cats must inherit the tendency to react to catnip; not all felines do.
 Most cats must be at least six months old before they’ll react.
 Even then, about 1/3rd of cats won’t react at all, and another 1/3rd are moderately affected.
 Only about 1/3rd of cats react strongly to catnip.

 How does catnip affect cats?

 Catnip is a mild feline hallucinogen, but it is completely nontoxic to cats.
-It also resembles some properties of male cat urine, which may be why some cats react to the herb as though in heat with yowling, rolling, and slobbering.
+It also resembles some properties of male cat urine, which may be why some cats react to the herb as though in the heat with yowling, rolling, and slobbering.

 Is catnip SAFE?

 Is Catnip safe?
 Absolutely, cats really enjoy this safe, non-addictive herb from the mint family.
-Effects only lasts 5 to 15 minutes.
+Effects only last 5 to 15 minutes.
 People used to use catnip to brew tea to soothe upset stomachs.
 Catnip doesn’t affect people the way it does cats, though.
 Other kinds of mint or honeysuckle may cause a similar reaction in sensitive cats.

 Can catnip be over-indulged?